Into the Blue

 Swimming with sharks, sting rays and Morey eels are just some of the undersea creatures that you can observe while in Bora Bora.
 The water is so clear that you almost don’t need a mask to see all of the sea life.
 It is one of the most beautiful places in the world, truly paradise.

 As an extra treat, we visited Kona, Hawaii on our way back home.
 While looking for dolphins, we stumbled upon the very rare whale shark.
 Needless to say, I couldn’t wait to get in the water with this massive yet gentle creature.
-I once again checked my blood and removed my pump and dove in the water with the rest of our group.
+I once again checked my blood sugar level and removed my pump and dove in the water with the rest of our group.
 Having type 1 diabetes would never stop me from having this special experience.

 As with any time you are traveling, always bring extra shots if you are on a pump in case you get the dreaded “button error”.
 It seems that the pump always malfunctions when you are in the most inconvenient place, especially a deserted island in paradise.